LexisNexis

 LexisNexis is an online library of legal reference material, including legislation, cases and journals.

-Through an agreement with LexisNexis, Community Legal Centres Australia and organisations in our membership network can access two LexisNexis products.
+Through an agreement with LexisNexis, Community Legal Centres Australia and organisations in our membership network can access two LexisNexis products without charge.

 • Lexis Advance, an online legal research platform, and Lexis Practical Guidance, a source of practically focussed content and tools

-Our access to these products extends to all member centres (capped at 1025 logins).
+Our access to these products extends to all member centres and peaks.
 Access to these products means sector workers can use around 65 different titles online at no charge.

 Training